dyakonoff/cuba-validation/README.md

 ## GUI Validator

-[CUBA platform](https://www.cuba-platform.com/) offers an UI-level mechanism to validate input data.
+[CUBA platform](https://www.cuba-platform.com/) offers an UI-level mechanism to verify input data.
 Let's take a look at [gui validator documentation](https://doc.cuba-platform.com/manual-6.9/gui_validator.html).

+_Validation and input type checking should be differentiated.
+If a given component (e.g. `TextField`) data type is set to anything different than string (this can happen when binding to an entity attribute or setting datatype), then the component will not allow the user to enter a value that does not comply with this data type.
+When the component loses focus or when the user presses Enter, the component will show the previous correct value._

+_On the other hand, validation does not act immediately on data entry or focus loss, but rather when the component’s `validate()` method is invoked.
+It means that the component (and the entity attribute that it is linked to) may temporarily contain a value, which does not comply with the conditions of validation.
+It should not be a problem because the validated fields are typically located in edit screens, which automatically invoke validation for all their fields before commit.
+If the component is located not in an edit screen, its `validate()` method should be invoked explicitly in the screen controller._

-In a screen XML-descriptor, a component validator can be defined in a nested validator elements.
+In a screen XML-descriptor, a component validator can be defined in a nested `validator` elements.
 The validator element can have the following attributes:

-* **class** − name of a Java class implementing the Field.Validator interface.
-You can use one of the [classes that come out of the box](http://files.cuba-platform.com/javadoc/cuba/6.9/com/haulmont/cuba/gui/components/validators/package-summary.html) or implement your own custom implementation of `Field.Validator` interface.
+* **class** − name of a Java class implementing the `Field.Validator` interface.
+You can use one of the [classes that come out of the box](http://files.cuba-platform.com/javadoc/cuba/6.9/com/haulmont/cuba/gui/components/validators/package-summary.html) or implement your own custom implementation of this interface.
 * **script** − path to a Groovy script performing validation.
 Script could be embedded into a screen's XML-descriptor or be given as a separate groovy file.

-Groovy validator scripts and standard classes of Java validators, located in the [`com.haulmont.cuba.gui.components.validators`](http://files.cuba-platform.com/javadoc/cuba/6.9/com/haulmont/cuba/gui/components/validators/package-summary.html) package support message attribute − a message displayed to a user when validation fails.
+Groovy validator scripts and standard classes of Java validators (that are located in the [`com.haulmont.cuba.gui.components.validators`](http://files.cuba-platform.com/javadoc/cuba/6.9/com/haulmont/cuba/gui/components/validators/package-summary.html) package) support `message` attribute − a message displayed to a user when validation fails.
 The attribute value should contain either a message or a message key from the [messages pack](https://doc.cuba-platform.com/manual-6.9/message_packs.html) of the current screen.

 This validation mechanism works only at UI-level (ran on server-side with error messages passed to user's browser) and is called when user submits the form or application calls validation programmatically by calling `AbstractWindow.validateAll()` method or `validate()` method of a component.